ishouvik/ishouvik-wp-bootstrap-4/README.md

 This is a starter Wordpress Theme Skeleton using Twitter Bootstrap 4.0.0-beta.3 and Fontawesome.

-Uses Twitter Bootstrap and FontAwesome CDNs for better performance.
+Uses Bootstrap 4 and FontAwesome CDNs for better performance.

 I would personally recommend you to create your own Child themes to give your wordpress site a customised look.